Skip to main content

 • The economic circumstances of each spouse (for example, relevant tax consequences or education and future employment prospects)

-• Child custody and the needs of any children of the marriage
+• Child custody arrangements and the financial needs of any children involved

 The court will also consider any agreements the spouses have made regarding the division of assets, such as a prenuptial agreement.